zoundibona/K8sWebhook/README.md

 When the API server reaches the webhook it expects a reponse which contains a field **Allow** .
 If this field is set to **Yes** then the request is allowed and Kubernetes can mutate/validate the request, otherwise the request is rejected by the API server

+# KUBERNETES WEBHOOK FLOW
+Webhooks are sent as POST requests from the API server to webhook server, with Content-Type: application/json, with an AdmissionReview API object in the admission.k8s.io API group serialized to JSON as the body.

+* ## KUBERNETES WEBHOOK REQUEST
+A typical webhook request from the API server will look like this :

+    {
+      "kind": "AdmissionReview",
+      "apiVersion": "admission.k8s.io/v1beta1",
+      "request": {
+        "uid": "0df28fbd-5f5f-11e8-bc74-36e6bb280816",
+        "kind": {
+          "group": "",
+          "version": "v1",
+          "kind": "Pod"
+        },
+        "resource": {
+          "group": "",
+          "version": "v1",
+          "resource": "pods"
+        },
+        "namespace": "default",
+        "operation": "CREATE",
+        "userInfo": {
+          "username": "system:serviceaccount:kube-system:replicaset-controller",
+          "uid": "a7e0ab33-5f29-11e8-8a3c-36e6bb280816",
+          "groups": [
+            "system:serviceaccounts",
+            "system:serviceaccounts:kube-system",
+            "system:authenticated"
+          ]
+        },
+        "object": {
+          "metadata": {
+            "generateName": "nginx-deployment-6c54bd5869-",
+            "creationTimestamp": null,
+            "labels": {
+              "app": "nginx",
+              "pod-template-hash": "2710681425"
+            },

+             Truncated ...
+          },
+          "spec": {
+            "volumes": [
+              {
+                "name": "default-token-tq5lq",
+                "secret": {
+                  "secretName": "default-token-tq5lq"
+                }
+              }
+            ],
+            "containers": [
+              {
+                "name": "nginx",
+                "image": "nginx",
+                "ports": [
+                  {
+                    "containerPort": 80,
+                    "protocol": "TCP"
+                  }
+                ],
+                "resources": {},
+                "volumeMounts": [
+                  {
+                    "name": "default-token-tq5lq",
+                    "readOnly": true,
+                    "mountPath": "/var/run/secrets/kubernetes.io/serviceaccount"
+                  }
+                ],
+                 Truncated .....
+    }

+Of course the content will not always be the same, meanwhile they are some importants fields here Among the most important fields there is the UID available at json_data["request"]["uid"], the UID identifies the request and the response to the API server must also use the same UID when responding to the API server.

+The second important field is "spec" of the resources it is available at ["request"]["object"]["spec"], this is like spec under a POD configuration.
+Here you can extract the data and provide a response to the API server

+* ## KUBERNETES WEBHOOK RESPONSE

+Webhooks respond with a 200 HTTP status code, Content-Type: application/json, and a body containing an AdmissionReview object (in the same version they were sent), with the response stanza populated, serialized to JSON.

+At a minimum, the response stanza must contain the following fields:

+uid, copied from the request.uid sent to the webhook allowed, either set to true or false
+Example of a minimal response from a webhook to allow a request:

+    {
+      "apiVersion": "admission.k8s.io/v1",
+      "kind": "AdmissionReview",
+      "response": {
+        "uid": "<value from request.uid>",
+        "allowed": true
+      }
+    }

+Example of a minimal response from a webhook to reject a request:

+    {
+    "apiVersion": "admission.k8s.io/v1",
+    "kind": "AdmissionReview",
+    "response": {
+      "uid": "<value from request.uid>",
+      "allowed": false,
+      "status": {
+        "code": 403,
+        "message": "You cannot do this because it is Tuesday and your name starts with A" }
+      }
+    }

+For mutating webhook when allowing a request, a mutating admission webhook may optionally modify the incoming object as well.
+This is done using the patch and patchType fields in the response.
+The only currently supported patchType is JSONPatch.
+See JSON patch documentation for more details.
+For patchType: JSONPatch, the patch field contains a base64-encoded array of JSON patch operations.

+As an example, a single patch operation that would set spec.replicas would be [{"op": "add", "path": "/spec/replicas", "value": 3}]

+    {
+      "apiVersion": "admission.k8s.io/v1",
+      "kind": "AdmissionReview",
+      "response": {
+        "uid": "<value from request.uid>",
+        "allowed": true,
+        "patchType": "JSONPatch",
+        "patch": "W3sib3AiOiAiYWRkIiwgInBhdGgiOiAiL3NwZWMvcmVwbGljYXMiLCAidmFsdWUiOiAzfV0="
+      }
+    }

 # REQUIREMENTS

 There are two ways to run the webhook server, you can run it as external server like I did or run it as POD running within the same cluster.